1. Guide line for Submission and Publishing of Articles

 About the content.
 The article should contain only original material reflecting the results of the author's research not previously published and not submitted to other publications.On consideration of the submitted materials.
 At the first stage all scientific articles undergo mandatory testing for borrowings.
 Articles containing less than 70 %

 To the article (with the author's signature) an expert conclusion is attached on the possibility of open publication.

-Graduate students are required to provide the article review of the scientific advisor or doctorate of the corresponding specialty.
+Graduate students are required to provide the article reviewed by the scientific advisor or doctor of science of the corresponding specialty.

-Sidelines: fr om above and from below – on 2.5; Left and right – 2 cm.
+Margins: from above and from below — on 2,5 cm; left and right — 2 cm.

 Through the line in English, the author's initials and surname (s), title of the article, abstract and keywords are given.
 Next, the main text of the article is placed through the line.